Skip to main content

 • Different cases suit different tradeoffs.
 No one-size-fits-all.

 • Optimization may backfire (perverse incentive, iatrogenesis, etc.).
-Reduce naive interventionism.
+Sometimes not optimizing is better.

 • 80/20 rule.
 Optimize the important part first.
 Also note that not everything can be 80/20-ed.